Why Are Granny Squares Different Sizes? 6 Fixes

 Pro Tip: Crochet all your granny squares in one or two sittings rather than spreading them over several days.
 Your tension tends to stay more consistent within a single session.

-Switching yarn mid-project is a sneaky cause of uneven squares and another key reason why are my granny squares different sizes.
-Even if two yarns are both labeled as “worsted weight” or “4 medium,” different brands and fiber types have slight variations in thickness, elasticity, and drape.
-A 100% cotton yarn behaves very differently from a wool-acrylic blend, and two acrylic yarns from different manufacturers can still produce noticeably different stitch sizes.
+Switching yarn mid-project is a sneaky cause of uneven squares.
+Even if two yarns are both labeled “worsted” or “4 medium,” different brands and fibers vary in thickness, elasticity, and drape.
+A 100% cotton behaves very differently from a wool-acrylic blend, and two acrylics from different makers can still give noticeably different stitch sizes.

 For example, a skein of Red Heart Super Saver (acrylic, worsted weight) and a skein of Lion Brand Vanna’s Choice (also acrylic, worsted weight) will often yield slightly different gauge even when using the same hook size.
 The difference might only be a fraction of a millimeter per stitch, but across a granny square pattern with dozens of stitches, it adds up quickly.